D.A.F. > Useful Resources > Developing Character > Pirkei Avos

 "Rebbi, would you like to dwell with us in our place and I will give you a thousand thousand dinars of gold...
 I would not dwell anywhere except in a place of torah" - the commentators ask: how did Rabbi Yossi ben Kisma know that his place is not a place of Torah such that he refused to dwell there?

 Two answers are given: One, the man immediately addressed Rabbi Yossi ben Kisma as "Rebbi".
-In those days "Rebbi" was a title given only to those wo received "smichah" (special Rabbinic ordination) to rule halachic decisions.
+In those days "Rebbi" was a title given only to those who received "smichah" (special Rabbinic ordination) to rule halachic decisions.

-Rabbi Yossi ben Kisma wondered to himself: "how does he know that I am a Rebbi?
+Rabbi Yossi ben Kisma wondered to himself: how does he know that I am a Rebbi?
 He never met me before nor did he speak to me even one word in torah.
 So who told him that I am a talmid chacham (torah sage)?
 It seems the answer is that he is looking at my long beard and frock.
 Only because of this he thinks I am a big torah sage.
 A person who is convinced merely by a frock and beard standing before him, this is a sign that he is far from being a ben Torah (torah person)!
 For the torah teaches its learners to look only at the inner side, not to believe any sort of nice and honorable superficial appearance.
 For every empty person can easily hide himself behind the appearance of a great torah sage.

 Only those who are far from the torah outlook can err in this.
 Thus, this is a sign that this person is far from becoming a true ben torah and likewise certainly his city is not a place of torah.
 For otherwise, the people there would have influenced him to not judge based only on the external superficial appearance.